Diketene/wigcpp/README.md

 ```

-Also, when you using wigcpp in any M:N threading model, make sure that using `wigcpp_tls_reset` to reset the state of Thread Local Storage at the begining of the task process in every threads.
+Also, when you using wigcpp in any M:N threading model, making sure that using `wigcpp_tls_reset` to reset the state of Thread Local Storage at the begining of the task process in every threads.

+## Optimization
+Wigcpp provides IPO/LTO optimization through the option `WIGCPP_ENABLE_IPO`.

 ## License